Mount Holyoke College: Cottage-style living

 A movement towards what was referred to as cottage-style living started in 1889 by the New York Association after the change to Mount Holyoke Seminary and College. $15,000 was raised, and plans were put in place for Mary Brigham Cottage, with accommodations for the president and thirty students, with priority given to those in the collegiate course.
-At the time, two South Hadley families agreed to host boarders, and some students were permitted to live at the hotel.
-President Elizabeth Mead deemed both of these options unsatisfactory and pushed the trustees to build yet another cottage.
+At the time, two South Hadley families agreed to host boarders.
+President Elizabeth Mead deemed these options unsatisfactory and pushed the trustees to build yet another cottage.
 Mrs. Mead was ready to relieve the students of a large share of the drudgery of domestic work that had made up a good portion of their studies since Mary Lyon's conception of the seminary.
 From 1895 to 1996 the trustees allotted funds for the employment of four women to wash the dinner dishes that had formerly constituted the task of eight or ten students.

 On February 28, 1987, the United States Postal Service's Great Americans series issued a postage stamp featuring Mary Lyon, in honor of Mount Holyoke's Sesquicentennial (Mount Holyoke's 150th anniversary).

-Phi Beta Kappa chapter

-The Mount Holyoke chapter of Phi Beta Kappa was established in 1905.
-It has been a sister school to Women's Christian College in Chennai, Tamil Nadu, India since 1920.

 Debate on becoming co-educational

 In the early 1970s, Mount Holyoke had a long debate under the presidency of David Truman over the issue of coeducation.
-On 6 November 1971, the board of trustees voted to remain a women's college.
+On November 6, 1971, the board of trustees voted to remain a women's college.

 Admission of transgender students

 At Convocation on September 2, 2014, President Lynn Pasquerella announced a new policy allowing the admission of transgender individuals of both sexes to the college, as well as the admission of students whose gender identities are non-binary.
-It was the first Seven Sister College to implement such policy.
+Of the Seven Sisters that had remained women's colleges, Mount Holyoke was the first to implement such policy.

 Admissions

 The 2020 annual ranking by U.S. News & World Report categorizes Mount Holyoke as "more selective".

-For the Class of 2023 (enrolling fall 2019), Mount Holyoke received 3,908 applications, accepted 1,491 (38.2%), and enrolled 496.
-The middle 50% range of SAT scores for enrolled students was 1320–1450 for the composite, 630–720 for evidence-based reading and writing, and 640–770 for math, while the middle 50% range for the ACT composite score was 27–32.
+For the Class of 2028 (enrolling fall 2024), Mount Holyoke received 5,226 applications, accepted 1,881 (36%), and enrolled 532.
+The middle 50% range of SAT scores for enrolled students was 1360–1470 for the composite, 690–750 for evidence-based reading and writing, and 660–750 for math, while the middle 50% range for the ACT composite score was 31–33.